£12,644 - £14,799 Price range

-Though better thought of than its predecessor, the 108 gets mixed reviews.
+Though better thought of than its predecessor, the Peugeot 108 is a bit of a mixed bag.
 Joining the cars it shares its underpinnings with – the Citroen C1 and Toyota Aygo – it has improved over the 107 in nearly every department, but some big named rivals have swooped in and moved the class on so far that the French/Japanese trio are still playing catch up.

-The 108 TOP is in almost all physical departments identical to the 108 – and the Citroen C1 and Toyota Aygo – so everything that applies to the hardtop car applies to the open top one.
+The Peugeot 108 TOP is, in almost all physical departments, identical to the 108 – and the Citroen C1 and Toyota Aygo – so everything that applies to the hardtop car applies to the open top one.
 You get a perky and fun interior which, while not a million miles away from the other twins, is wrapped in Peugeot-specific colours and graphics.
 The central touchscreen display is standard on all TOP! models and can be paired with your smartphone.

-Nothing changes under the skin for the TOP, so how it behaves in motion is no different than the regular hatchback 108 and its cousins.
+Nothing changes under the skin for the Peugeot 108 TOP, so how it behaves in motion is no different than the regular hatchback Peugeot 108 and its cousins.
 It’s quieter than the old generation but, while a better long-distance companion, not a car you’ll want to take on long journeys.

 There’s a somewhat wearing edge to the ride at speed, not to mention the somewhat vocal exhaust.
 There’s quite a lot of wind noise too – though far less than you might expect from a fabric-roofed car, open or closed.
 You won’t be holding any hushed conversations while tanning your pate.

-If you plan to drive longer journeys every so often then the more powerful 1.2 is the better option.
-It’s the engine also found in the larger 208 and whisks the 108 to 62mph in a more than respectable 11 seconds – compared to 14.3 for the 1.0-litre.
+If you plan to drive the Peugeot 108 TOP for longer journeys every so often, then the more powerful 1.2 is the better option.
+It’s the engine also found in the larger 208 and whisks the Peugeot 108 TOP to 62mph from rest in a more than respectable 11 seconds – compared to 14.3 for the 1.0-litre.
 However, the 1.0 can struggle a bit around town too and both are rather on the noisy side – Peugeot hasn’t isolated the traditional three-cylinder thrum as well as some of its rivals.

 Such is the similarity between these co-developed cars that Euro NCAP crashed a Toyota Aygo and carried the scores over to the two French cars.
 It doesn’t make for wholly convincing reading though, because the trio only nets a four-star rating.
 80% in both of the child and adult occupant categories is only on the cusp of a five-star score, with the latter marked down due to the steering column moving a lot in the front impact test.

-The two most important facts about the 108 is that it’s far better than the 107 was and, with the fabric roof, it offers a unique selling point absent from anything else in the class apart from its sister C1 Airscape.
-Even the shared-origin Aygo doesn’t have an open alternative.
+The two most important facts about the Peugeot 108 TOP is that it’s far better than the 107 was and, with the fabric roof, it offers a unique selling point absent from anything else in the class apart from its sisters, the C1 Airscape and the Toyota Aygo X-Wave.
 This may be enough to sway some potential buyers.